-Sadly, the days when magazines provided a market for your stories is long gone.
+Sadly, the days when magazines provided a market for your stories are long gone.
 The simplest and easiest way to sell a short story is to self-publish it.

 You’ve written a short story.
 How do you sell it?

-- I decide on a genre and a theme a for a series of five to ten short stories.
-For example: romance (genre) Valentine’s Day (theme).
+- I decide on a genre and a theme for a series of five to ten short stories.
+For example romance (genre) Valentine’s Day (theme).

-- Immediately I finish each short story in the series I publish it on Amazon KDP;
+- Immediately after I finish each short story in the series I publish it on Amazon KDP;

 BTW, I don’t unpublish any of the short stories after I publish the collection.
 Moreover, I publish the collection immediately after I publish the final story in the series.